 - How much ionizing radiation is produced by these galaxies, and how much of it escapes to reionize the Universe?

-Together with a group of collaborators between the IAP, Lyon, Oxford and Yonsei University, I recently started a large simulation project called Obelisk to model the formation of a protocluster until the peak of cosmic star formation (around z ~ 2).
-There will be more details soon on a dedicated page…
+Together with a group of collaborators between the IAP, Lyon, Oxford and Yonsei University, I am leading a large simulation project called Obelisk designed to model the formation of a protocluster environment until the peak of cosmic star formation (around z ~ 2), and that we have already used to study the relative contribution of galaxies and AGN to cosmic reionization.